All Products

 MongoDB 4.4

-This version addresses the top user pain points from previous versions.
+MongoDB 4.4 addresses the top user pain points from previous versions.

-Hidden Indexes
+Hidden indexes

-You can hide existing indexes to ensure that they are not used in subsequent queries.
-This lets you observe whether deleting a target inefficient index causes business performance fluctuations.
-If there is no impact, you can safely delete the inefficient index.
+You can hide existing indexes to prevent them from being used in subsequent queries.
+This lets you observe whether deleting a target inefficient index causes performance fluctuations.
+If there is no impact, you can safely delete the index.

 You can add one or more suffix fields to improve the distribution of existing documents on chunks.
-This avoids concentrating all access on a single shard and distributes the server load.
+This avoids concentrating access on a single shard and distributes the server load.

-Hedged Reads
+Hedged reads

-Streaming Replication
+Streaming replication

-Simultaneous Indexing
+Simultaneous indexing

-Mirrored Reads
+Mirrored reads

 Union

-MongoDB 4.4 adds the $unionWith stage to implement functionality similar to SQL's
+MongoDB 4.4 adds the $unionWith stage to implement functionality similar to SQL's union all, expanding query capabilities.

-For more information about the new features of MongoDB 4.4, see Overview of MongoDB 4.4 features.
+Note For more information about the new features of MongoDB 4.4, see Overview of MongoDB 4.4 features.

 MongoDB 4.2